Musthaqueem12/Explanatory-Data-Analysis/README.md

 ## Overview :
 🌟 The full form of EDA means Explanatory Data Analysis.
-🌟 It is a process of performing initial investigations on data.
+🌟 It is a process of performing initial investigations on the data.
 🌟 By doing this kind of analysis, it helps us to discover patterns and standards.
 🌟 It clearly explains the summary of statistics and graphical representations.